Philippines campaign (1941–1942): Withdrawal into Bataan, 24 December 1941 to 6 January 1942

 The U.S. Philippine Division moved into the field in reaction to reports of airborne drops near Clark Field, and when this proved false they were deployed to cover the withdrawal of troops into Bataan and to resist Japanese advances in the Subic Bay area.

-On 24 December MacArthur invoked the prewar plan Orange 3, which called for use of five delaying positions in central Luzon while forces withdrew into Bataan.
+On 24 December, MacArthur invoked the prewar plan Orange 3, which called for use of five delaying positions in central Luzon while forces withdrew into Bataan.
 This was carried out in part by the 26th Cavalry Regiment.
 He relieved Parker of his command of South Luzon Force and had him begin preparing defensive positions on Bataan, using units as they arrived; both the military headquarters and the Philippine's government were moved there.
-Nine days of feverish movement of supplies into Bataan, primarily by barge from Manila, began in an attempt to feed an anticipated force of 43,000 troops for six months.
+MacArthur had initially considered plan Orange 3 to be defeatist and had neglected to build up supplies in Bataan.
+Nine days of feverish movement of supplies into Bataan, primarily by barge from Manila, now began in an attempt to feed an anticipated force of 43,000 troops for six months.
 (Ultimately 80,000 troops and 26,000 refugees flooded Bataan.)
 Nevertheless, substantial forces remained in other areas for several months.

-On 26 December Manila was declared an open city by MacArthur.
+On 26 December, Manila was declared an open city by MacArthur.
 However, the U.S. military was still using the city for logistical purposes while the city was declared open, and the Japanese army ignored the declaration and bombed the city.